10 FAQs About Alternative Payment Models (APMs)

 9. How do you select an appropriate APM?

 Deciding to create or participate in an APM entity is not a decision to be taken lightly.
 As shared earlier, one can expect successful participation to require significant investment, cultural transformation, operational changes, and executive-level commitment.
-SA Ignite reviewed the potential benefits and risks of APM participation.
+We reviewed some of the benefits and risks of APM participation.
 Both qualitative and quantitative considerations should be evaluated in prioritizing which APMs may be most suitable for an organization to apply for and operate.
 For example:

 - What is the required infrastructure as compared to the organization’s ability to invest and implement?